 Our approach was to start the official Burley rack that comes with the Piccolo.
-Next, we we cut out the attachment point and just enough of the rack to fit perfectly into to the top of the Yuba Mundo rack.
+Next, we cut out the attachment point and just enough of the rack to fit perfectly into to the top of the Yuba Mundo rack.
 Finally, the piece was welded directly into the frame.

 Here’s the cut-out attachment point, before being welded in.
 The exact size will depended on which version of Mundo you have.
 Make sure you have enough room on one side to use the “thumb lock”.

 The Burley Piccolo attachment is designed to be placed over the rear axle for best handling.
 In this arrangement, it’s a bit to the rear of the axle, which works fine.
-I would not put it all the too the rear of the Mundo rack.
+I would not put it all the way to the rear of the Mundo rack.
 Handling would be worse, with no upsides.

 Next, get ready to weld!